-We use "Anonomize" IP address so the IP address isn't identifiable for EU visitors before the IP address is presented to Analytics.
-We do the same thing for all visitors for that matter.
+We use "Anonymize" IP address so the IP address isn't identifiable for any visitors before the IP address is presented to Analytics, and as a safety measure, we set it in Google Analytics itself too.

-We do not send any PII into Analytics Analytics.
+We do not send any PII into Analytics.
 Instead any PII will say "REDACTED".

 We do NOT use the Analytics "User ID" feature.

-We mask/screen search terms that come into Analytics via Oganic Searches (Name, Address, Password, Zip, Tel).
+We mask/screen search terms that come into Analytics via Organic Searches (Name, Address, Password, Zip, Tel).

 - Google Suite Data Processing Agreement Google Data Processing Agreement

-- Google LLC Privacy Shield Certificate for US-EU Privacy Shield Framework, and Swiss-US Privacy Shield Framework Google Privacy Sheild Certification
+- Google LLC Privacy Shield Certificate for US-EU Privacy Shield Framework, and Swiss-US Privacy Shield Framework Google Privacy Shield Certification

 OPTING OUT (EVEN THOUGH WE DON'T USE THE "ADVERISING OR "REMARKETING" FEATURES IN GOOGLE):